We may earn affiliate commissions for the recommended products. Learn more.

 🔒 Free SSL certificate:YesYes

-➡️ Site migration:Free unlimited migrations for WordPress and open-source sitesManual migration or migration with the help of WordPress plugin
+➡️ Site migration:Free unlimited migrations for WordPress and open-source sitesManual migration or migration with the help of a WordPress plugin

 💾 Automated backups:Free (weekly)Yes (daily)

-📧 Email accounts:Free (up to 100 accounts)1 free account
+📧 Email accounts:Free (first year)1 free account

 👨💻 24/7 live support:YesYes